 Nicoletta Charalambidou vs The Republic of Cyprus, the Finance Minister and the Attorney General Case No. 1695/2009

 In a recent decision, the Supreme Court of Cyprus elaborated on the following questions asked by the applicant:

-The applicant was a former public servant who had opted to retire before reaching the age of 45 and who was denied part of the retirement benefits available to other retiring public servants based on Article 27(1) of the Pensions Law.
-97(I)/1997 which provides for fewer retirement benefits for public servants retiring before the age of 45.
+The applicant was a former public servant who had opted to retire before reaching 45 and was denied part of the retirement benefits available to other retiring public servants based on Article 27(1) of the Pensions Law.
 The applicant then applied to the Supreme Court under Article 146 of the Constitution, seeking to annul the 2009 decision of the Ministry of Finance.

 The Attorney General, to whom the Ministry of Finance had applied for his opinion, did not share the Equality Authority’s position.
 Relying on the opinion of the Attorney General, the Ministry of Finance informed the applicant that that the relevant provisions of Law 97(I)/1997 did not conflict with the equality acquis or Cypriot law and therefore did not need to be amended.